How to Overcome Writer's Block

 “A writer might feel stuck because the plot has lost momentum, or a character isn’t quite developed enough for the scene.
 Try to see your story from another perspective ‘in the room’ to help yourself move beyond the block.
 How might a more minor or outside character narrate the scene if they were witnessing it?
 A ‘fly on the wall’ or another inanimate object?

 “Temporarily changing your perspective and placing it outside of the main narrative voice you’ve been writing from can give ‘new eyes’ and help you more clearly see the areas you could improve in the scene and how to proceed from there.”

 11) Exercise your creative writing muscles

 Any skill or talent requires practice for improvement.
 And writing is no different!
 So if you’re feeling stuck, perhaps it’s time for a strengthening scribble-session to bolster your abilities with the pen and paper.
-Check out this list of creative writing exercises or these writing strategies to get started.
+Check out these lists of creative writing prompts, writing exercises or writing strategies to get started.

 12) Grab the GPS and map out your story

 It’s romantic to picture an artist in front of a canvas, letting their creativity flow without strategy or planning.
 But a common pitfall of novelists who fly by the seat of their pants is that they end up losing the plot.
-If your story has stopped chugging along, help it pick up steam by approaching it with a more structured approach — specifically the three-act structure.
+If your story has stopped chugging along, help it pick up steam by taking a more structured approach — specifically, with an outline.

 13) Keep writing — but write something else